 CAUTION: You don't want to buy any MLP's in an IRA!
 Why?
 You are creating a UBIT problem for yourself.
 UBIT is Unrelated Business Income Tax which is owed on business income passed through on the Form K-1.
 It is owed even if the MLP is held inside an IRA.
 Why is this a problem?
 Because first you pay income tax on the income inside the IRA, and then you pay again when you withdraw distributions from your IRA (taxed at your marginal ordinary income tax rate.)
 You just created a double tax for yourself.

-One way to get around both the UBIT problem in an IRA and the need to file state income tax returns in numerous states is to invest in MLPs though corporate-form ETFs.
+One way to get around both the UBIT problem in an IRA and the need to file state income tax returns in numerous states is to invest in MLPs though corporate-form ETFs or closed-end funds.
 ETFs that are structured as corporations pay taxes at the fund level and then pay dividends to their shareholders free of UBIT complications and free of non-resident state income tax filing requirements.
 The yields are less than pure MLPs but are still generous compared to average market yields.
 Some popular ETFs that specialize in MLPs are: